Germany says Greece must aim for 'ambitious' reforms in bailout talks

-BERLIN Greece should aim for ambitious reforms in negotiations on its third bailout program, the German finance ministry said on Monday, adding the talks should be conducted thoroughly and without any time pressure.
+BERLIN Greece should aim for ambitious reforms in negotiations on its third bailout programme, the German finance ministry said on Monday, adding the talks should be conducted thoroughly and without any time pressure.

-After a delay of a few days, Greece and its creditor institutions started preparatory talks in Athens on Monday on an aid program from the European Stability Mechanism (ESM).
+After a delay of a few days, Greece and its creditor institutions started preparatory talks in Athens on Monday on an aid programme from the European Stability Mechanism (ESM).

-Greece hopes to reach a deal on a bailout of up to 86 billion euros ($95 billion) by Aug.
-20, when Greece is due to pay 3.4 billion euros ($3.8 billion) to the European Central Bank.
+Greece hopes to reach a deal on a bailout of up to 86 billion euros by Aug.
+20, when Greece is due to pay 3.4 billion euros (£2.4 billion) to the European Central Bank.

 "It is important that the negotiations are conducted thoroughly and it remains to be seen when these talks will be completed," she told a regular news conference in Berlin.